carneirofc/docker-apt-cacher-ng/README.md

-# apt-chacher-ng-docker
+# apt-cacher-ng-docker
-Docker image for apt-chacher-ng.
+Docker image for apt-cacher-ng.

 apt-cacher-ng is a nice little software to create a local cache of the Debian mirrors (but it can also operate on other distribution mirrors).